All searches start with words typed (or spoken) into a search bar.

 You could also go the extra mile to test these keywords.

-Place a Google Adwords advert so that you automatically rank and see how it performs.
+Place a Google Adwords advert for 24 hours so that you automatically rank and see how it performs.

 This will give you data on:

 - How many people click it (click through rate)